commande-online/docker-mongo/README.md

 ## Instruction
 Simply execute the Dockerfile to build the environment

+If you want to automatically import data mount /init-data

 ## Known issues
 On windows, mounting a folder for /data/db doesn't work